-In this post, NAPA speech language pathologist Shannon shares some of her favorite speech therapy toys and games to help your toddler or child with speech.
+In this post, NAPA speech language pathologist Shannon shares some of her favorite toys to help with speech development.
 Remember, these toys can be used and adjusted for all ability levels and can most definitely be used with AAC.
 The more fun you have, the more fun your child has!
 Happy playing!

 Frog in a Box is one of my favorite cause/effect toys!
 While playing, you can use single words like “in”, “out”, “open”, “close”, and “pop”.
 It is also a great tool for kids to build up anticipation of an event and tell you when to “open”!
 You can also use this toy to combine words like (frog go in, open the box).
 This toy is also amazing for emotions with family members (excited, scared, nervous, silly).

 I also love using the B Toys Baa Baa Barn Musical Farm Set!
 You can target SO many speech/language goals using this toy like cause/effect (putting the animals in the barn to hear the music), spatial concepts (open the door, ball go on), animal sounds, and actions (spin, dance, pop).

 Melissa and Doug Slice and Bake Cookie Sheet is a classic toy that is so much fun!
 Your child will love to make requests to “open”, “put on”, “cut” and “cook”.
 It is also a great toy for sharing, turn-taking, and directing play for those social skills.
 You can use words and phrases like “frosting go on” and have cookie parties to work on pronouns (i.e., she wants a cookie, the boy has a chocolate cookie).